 PSYC 33000.
 Cultural Psychology.
 There is a substantial portion of the psychological nature of human beings that is neither homogeneous nor fixed across time and space.
 At the heart of the discipline of cultural psychology is the tenet of psychological pluralism, which states that the study of "normal" psychology is the study of multiple psychologies and not just the study of a single or uniform fundamental psychology for all peoples of the world.
 Research findings in cultural psychology thus raise provocative questions about the integrity and value of alternative forms of subjectivity across cultural groups.
 In this course we analyze the concept of "culture" and examine ethnic and cross-cultural variations in mental functioning with special attention to the cultural psychology of emotions, self, moral judgment, categorization, and reasoning.
-R. Shweder, Autumn.
+R. Shweder, Winter.

 PSYC 33360.
 Methods in Gesture and Sign Language Research.
 In this course we will explore methods of research used in the disciplines of linguistics and psychology to investigate sign language and gesture.
 We will choose a set of canonical topics from the gesture and sign literature such as pointing, use of the body in quotation, and the use of non-manuals, in order to understand the value of various effective methods in current use and the types of research questions they are best equipped to handle.
 S. Goldin-Meadow, D. Brentari, Autumn.